-Chapter 12.
-Configuring Seam
+Chapter 19.
+Configuring Seam and packaging Seam applications

 Configuration is a very boring topic and an extremely tedious pastime.
 Unfortunately, several lines of XML are required to integrate Seam into your JSF implementation and servlet container.
 There's no need to be too put off by the following sections; you'll never need to type any of this stuff yourself, since you can just copy and paste from the example applications!